Dutta-SD/PythonPrograms/README.md

 # Python_Programs
-Repository is for Writing practice Pyhton Code
+Repository is for Writing practice Python Code